IVF & ICSI for Azoospermia

 What to know about the lab side of having a baby once sperm has been found.

 If you are moving forward with any type of sperm retrieval option, this means you'll attempt to get pregnant through lab assistance using a process called IVF (likely IVF/ICSI).
 This involves harvesting eggs from your wife, injecting each egg with one sperm to form an embryo, and then implanting those embryos.
+The ICSI step, intracytoplasmic sperm injection, is where a single sperm is injected directly into an egg with a microscopic needle, and it is what makes parenthood possible for many men with azoospermia, because only one viable sperm is needed per egg.
 It's a daunting process, but millions of couples go through it every year.

 There are some special considerations for IVF combined with azoospermia, and some general things about IVF to understand.